📦 Free Shipping over $60

 Food and water

-Moist and dry pet food is considered solid food, allowed in carry-on bags when flying.
+Dry pet food is allowed in carry-on bags when flying, but moist or wet food may need to be checked.
 It is best if the food is in unopened packages.
 If your dog is traveling in the cargo space, attach a small food bag to the carrier in case the flight is delayed for an extended period.

 Carrier placement